Sammmy1036/PSU-Generic-Parser/README.md

 - .NET framework moved to 4.8
 - C# language moved to 12.0

-## How to Use the PSU Generic Parser
+## How to Use the PSU Archive Explorer

 Phantasy Star Universe stores most game data inside the **DATA** folder.
 Mods you create should be placed in the **Addon** folder and they will automatically load when the game launches.